 This vital business technology has many strengths and advantages, but it’s time to shed light on some of the challenges and limitations.
 Let’s explore the truth about ERPs and debunk the myths.

 False.
-Most businesses don’t have employees with the expertise to maximize ERP success.
+Most businesses don’t have employees with the expertise to maximize enterprise resource planning (ERP) success.
 On top of that, few hire outside help to train employees and customize the system to meet their own needs.
 It’s no wonder that 37% of companies find it difficult for their staff to adapt to processes using a new ERP.

 The truth is that most ERPs require customization to meet each organization's’ unique business needs.
 They may require further integration with POS, accounting, CRM, and other solutions already in use, and will continue to need IT support on a regular basis.